webplatform/docs-wpd/Infrastructure/analysis/2013-Usage_and_future_state/index.md

 :'''Provisioning:'''
 :* 1 VM
-:* This node do not need direct access to big amount of CPU/RAM/HD as it is used solely to receiving/sending data from other members of the local network.
+:* This node does not need direct access to a large amount of CPU/RAM/HD, as it is used solely for receiving/sending data from other members of the local network.
 :
 :'''To be analyzed:'''
 :# Logging aggregation system for both reporting and analysis